ethereum/meteor-ethereum-networkinfo/README.md

 It fetches the Genesis block information and places it into a Promise - `NetworkInfoPromise` - for use throughout your application.

-It also provides a `NetworkifiedCollection` wrapper class for Mongo collections which ensures that network id is stored for each document in the collection, allowing you store [data by network](https://github.com/ethereum/mist/pull/1049).
+It also provides a proxy wrapper class for Mongo collections which ensures that network id is stored for each document in the collection, allowing you store [data by network](https://github.com/ethereum/mist/pull/1049).